v-adhithyan/newsletter-service/README.md

 - No monitoring is added.
 - Emails that are sent successfully and emails that failed are also not logged.
 Currently this can be inferred from is_sent & sent_at fields of Content table.
 - The app can also be dockerized with postgres/mysql, message queue, background job runner.
 But it requires us to use aws or gcp which further increases complexity.
+- Retry mechanism is not robust.
+If a content fails n time, we need to prevent that from being retried.
+But this is not being done currently.
+Retry sending failed content is currently infinite.

 ## How to scale this?

+- Since moving parts are very less, the app will be able to handle fair amount of traffic without any changes in the existing deployment setup.
+The current app is vertically scalable.
+But we need the following to make the app horizontally scalable.
+- We can add a message queue (Django celery).
+Whenever we add a content, a message can be pushed to queue.
+The consumer will pick up the message and decide whether to send or not.
+Using message queues will make our app more extensible when we want to introduce any other background jobs apart from email sending in future.
+This will also improve our retry mechanism which can be configured in message queues and if a content fails repeatedly we can add it to dead letter queue after n retries for later analysis.
+- SQLite is also not scalable.
+We need to use proper SQL database  like postgres.
+The current project will work with postgres without any actual code changes.
+We just need to migrate data and change the connection details.

 ## REST Endpoints